 The most exhausting thing I do on a daily basis is make decisions.
 Mundane repetitive, often times insignificant decisions all day, every day.
 What’s for breakfast?
 What’s for lunch?
 What do we need to do today?
 Who needs clothes, doctor appointments, shoes?
 Mostly, these are easy to answer; it’s just the relentlessness of them that makes them exhausting.
 Then, there are times that making a decision seems impossible, paralyzing even.
 How do you know it’s the right choice?
 Are there repercussions for the wrong choice?
 How will this single choice affect my circumstances short term, long term?
 When in doubt and in need of guidance, I often call my dad.
 He is always up for listening and advising with his best knowledge.
-That’s not to say he knows everything because he will boldly tell you that he does not, but he knows even when he is not educated enough to provide any valid advice.
+That’s not to say he knows everything because he will boldly tell

 My father repeatedly asks the same question any of us adult kids go to him looking for some aged wisdom.
 He will very quietly listen to the dilemma, ask any questions to make sure he understands all of the circumstances, and then he asks, “Well baby, what’s the right thing to do?”
 It’s the same question every single time, same steady tone, same calm expression, same eyebrow raised with curiosity.